thayerj/jquery-datalink/README.md

 * * *
 **Note**

-The intention is for that mixing the previous name-level properties with these newer selector wide attributes should work well.
+The intention is for that mixing the previous name-level properties with these newer selector wide attributes should work.
 For example, given the following code:

 ```javascript